-At SW9, we aim to provide you with a first-class customer service.
-We will continually aim to achieve this through feedback from you and ongoing reviews of our leasehold service.
-This handbook contains all the information you need relating to your home and should be read in conjunction with your lease agreement.
-This guide explains how service charges are calculated. building safety information and how to contact us.
-Please keep this handbook somewhere safe and accessible as it contains useful information that you may need to refer to in the future.
+At SW9, we aim to provide you with an excellent customer service achieving this through ongoing reviews of our leasehold service as well as through your feedback.
+The Leasehold Handbook contains the information you need relating to your home and should be read together with your lease agreement.
+Within this guide, we explain your lease, how service charges are calculated, building safety informationband how you can contact us.

-If you have any other queries that are not answered here, please see the back cover for all the ways in which you can contact us.
+Please keep this handbook somewhere safe and accessible as you may need to refer to its contents in the future.

-Best wishes.
+If you have any queries that are not answered here, please do not hestitate to contact us.
+Our contact details are shown in the handbook.